breki/demeton/docs/Roadmap.md

 So each tile would probably need a "sidecar" file with this georeferencing information, but I'm not sure in what format this file should be.
 What I do believe is that the file should be in an easy-to-parse format (key-value pairs, JSON, XML...).

+## More shaders and filters
+Current Demeton offers four shader operations, but I plan to add more.
+I am also thinking about introducing low and high pass filters to augment the shaders.

 ## Vector output
 The problem with hillshading rasters (bitmaps) is that they require a lot of memory and they don't scale - they are prepared for a certain map scale (and DPI) and when zoomed beyond that you can see the constituent pixels.
 For a reasonably sized map, a printing-quality raster covering it requires large image files which are difficult to work with.